 Zephyranthes are commonly called rain lilies since they often come into bloom after it rains.
 From the Amaryllidaceae family, they are native to the southeastern United States, Central America, and South America.
 Most are spring or summer flowering.
 Zephyranthes flowers are very similar to Habranthus flowers and both are called rain lilies.
 Habranthus flowers point upward BUT at an angle and have unequal stamens, and Zephyranthes flowers point straight up and have equal stamens.
-Zephyranthes flowers tends to be star shaped and Habranthus have somewhat irregular flowers.
+Zephyranthes flowers tend to be star shaped and Habranthus have somewhat irregular flowers.
 Additionally, the seeds of Habranthus are slightly winged (and thicker).

 Cultivation from seed is easy in this group.
 Seeds are papery and can be floated but they sprout very easily sown under just a thin covering of sowing medium.
 Sow the seeds in a well-drained mix and keep in a warm place.
 The seedlings will grow well in warm weather and respond well to fertilizer.
 As with any papery seeded amaryllids, these have a relatively short viability period.

-Zephyranthes atamasco is a spring flowering species of the southern United States (Virginia to Florida and west to Alabama) usually found in swamps and damp clearings.
+Zephyranthes atamasco (Linnaeus) Herbert is a spring flowering species of the southern United States (Virginia to Florida and west to Alabama) usually found in swamps and damp clearings.
 Broad grassy foliage appears in winter and plants go dormant in summer.
 The white flowers are very large.
 The first two photos, taken by Bob Rutemoeller, are of a March flowering in Northern California.
 The second photo was taken more than two weeks after the first.
 The original flower from the first picture is in the background and has red markings.
 The third photo, taken by Mary Sue Ittner, shows an unusually early bloom in January 2005.
-Mary Sue was able to grow this species for quite a number of year in her garden in a container, watered occasionally in summer, but otherwise exposed to the elements.
+Mary Sue was able to grow this species for quite a number of years in her garden in a container, watered occasionally in summer, but otherwise exposed to the elements.

 Photographs of Zephyranthes atamasco at a famous location near Chattahoochee, Florida taken in January 2007 by Alani Davis.